SanjidaNowrin/decorative-lights-server/README.md

 ### .
 Using more products section users will be able to see all our lamps collection.

 ### .
-Users have review,payment and my order feature.Payment system will be updated as soon as possible.
+Users have review,payment and my order feature.

+### .
+Users can make reviews for products and also they can view their reviews on Home Page with dynamic star ratings that they are given when posting review.

+### .
+Using stripe payment method users can easily pay for their desire product.

 ### .
 Users can easily buy our products by login their accounts.If they visit first time in our website they need to register then they will be able to login their account.